John Brown's raiders: Brown's raid on Harpers Ferry

-Brown's intentions have been much discussed.
-He was to seize the arms in the Harpers Ferry Armory, as many as could be taken, and use them to arm the white supporters and those few enslaved who could handle a firearm; for the others he ordered pikes.
-In the Appalachian Mountains there would be an anti-slavery polity, encouraging the enslaved to flee their owners, as far south as Georgia, and then escape to Canada.
-Brown expected that a large number of the enslaved would join the revolt, but only a few did.
+Brown led his forces for Harper Ferry on the night of October 16, 1859.
+The objective was to take the armory, the arsenal, the town, and then the rifle factory.
+Then, they wanted to free all the slaves in Harpers Ferry.
+After that, they would move south with those newly freed people wanted to join the fight to free other enslaved people.
+Brown told his men to take prisoners who disobeyed them and to fight only in self-defense.

+Of Brown's party of 22, counting himself, 19 went to Harpers Ferry (Jerry Anderson, Osborne Anderson, John Brown, his sons Oliver and Watson Brown, Cook, Copeland, Edwin Coppock, Green, Hazlett, Kagi, Leary, Leeman, Newby, Stevens, Taylor, brothers Adolphus and William Thompson, Tidd).
+Three men—Owen Brown, Barclay Coppock, Meriam—remained at the Kennedy Farm in Maryland, "to guard the arms and ammunition stored on the premises, until it should be time to move them."

 In the short term, the raid was a total failure.
 Brown and his men quickly captured the armory, which had only one watchman, and took over 60 residents of Harpers Ferry hostage as they arrived for work.
 Militia summoned from neighboring towns took over both bridges, thus cutting off escape, and by noon Monday forced Brown and his party to take refuge in the fire engine house of the armory, a sturdy building later known as John Brown's Fort.
 The militia freed most of the hostages, leaving only the handful in the engine house.
 Brown's party held out until Tuesday morning, when a company of Marines, led by Col. Robert E. Lee, quickly broke down the doors to the engine house and took the surviving raiders captive.
 The seven survivors, including John Brown himself, were quickly tried for treason, murder, and inciting a slave revolt, and were convicted and executed by hanging, in the Jefferson County seat of Charles Town.
 John Brown was the first person executed for treason in the history of the United States.